 Surrealist artist Leonor Fini was one of the twentieth century’s finest painters and one of the most provocative artists for her time.
-She produced a large number of paintings that were both autobiographical and mysterious.
+Her highly sexualized subject matter and nonconformist approach to gender and sexuality makes her especially timely now.
 She depicted women as strong and powerful and also portrayed men as objects of the female gaze.
+A large number of her paintings were both autobiographical and mysterious.

 Leonor Fini was born in Buenos Aires but moved to her mother’s birthplace of Trieste, Italy.
 As a child she was made to wear disguises, including boys’ clothing, to avoid being taken by her father as her parents were divorcing.
 This gender masquerade would work itself into imagery later on in her paintings.